Growing Asparagus at the Allotment

 You can earth up a bit so that the soil covers the crown by a couple of inches.

-The asparagus needs to be kept weed-free but take care when you are weeding due to the shallow roots of the asparagus.
+The asparagus needs to be kept weed-free, but be careful when weeding as the crop has shallow roots.
 If you are growing a male variety, remove any female plants that appear.
-Remove any seedlings from female plants.
+Do the same when growing the female plants.

-The asparagus plants grow tall and may need staking or a wind-break type enclosure surrounding it.
+The asparagus plants grow tall and may need staking or a wind-break type enclosure surrounding them.
 It may also be worth mulching, especially before winter.

 asparagus 15374_1920